 University of Pennsylvania Graduate Group in Economics Rules and Policies

-- First year: pass prelims in micro, macro, and econometrics (May or August).
+- Pass prelims in micro, macro, and econometrics (May or August).

 The required demonstration of proficiency in mathematics is indicated by grades of B or higher in Economics 897 or by passing written waiver examinations covering these courses.

-Students must meet the 897 requirement (by taking 897, by taking the waiver exam, or by getting approval of the Director of Graduate Studies) by October 1 of the first year of their graduate work.
+Students must meet the 897 requirement (by taking 897, by taking the waiver exam, or by getting approval from the Director of Graduate Studies) by October 1st of the first year of their graduate work.

 Further details are in the section on prelims.

 The list of approved courses will be made available at the beginning of each academic year.
-It will typically include (but is not limited to) macro, labor and development.
+It will typically include, but not limited to, macro, labor, and development.
 In general, any course with a substantial empirical content will be appropriate.
 The Empirical Economics Requirement must be completed by June of the second year in residence.

 The Graduate Group office must be specifically notified of completion of the requirement (see Graduate Forms for the form to submit upon completion of the requirement).

 The graduate group offers many upper level courses in various fields of economics.
 Besides providing an introduction to the various subdisciplines of economics, these courses bring students up to the research frontier.
 The courses offered change over time, reflecting the interests of the faculty and trends in the profession.
 The requirement is: